We are yet to find out whether this is true or just an allegation. But here is the question, do backyard chickens have Salmonella?

 - Vomiting for more than two days

-- Signs of being dehydrated with little or no urination, dry mouth, excessive thirst, dizziness or lightheadedness.
+- Signs of dehydration with little or no urination, dry mouth, excessive thirst, dizziness or lightheadedness.

 Fever higher than 103 degrees Fahrenheit